internetarchive/gocdx/README.md

-# cdx
+# gocdx

-`cdx` is a CLI tool & Go package for parsing CDX files.
+`gocdx` is a Go package for parsing CDX files.
 CDX files are commonly used in web archiving to index the contents of WARC (Web ARChive) files.
 This package is maintained by the Internet Archive.

-## Original Author

-This project was originally created by [Corentin Barreau](https://github.com/CorentinB) at the Internet Archive.

 ## Installation